Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 1. If you find a bug please submit a github issue.
 - Make sure the title explains the issue.
-- Describe your setup, what you are trying to do, expected v. actual behaviour.
+- Describe your setup, what you are trying to do, expected vs. actual behaviour.
 Please add configs and code samples.
-- Add details on how to reproduce the issue- a minimal test case is always best, colab is also great.
+- Add details on how to reproduce the issue - a minimal test case is always best, colab is also great.
  Note, that the sample code shall be minimal and if needed with publicly available data.
 2. Try to fix it or recommend a solution...
  We highly recommend to use test driven approach: